styleguidist/react-styleguidist/docs/Webpack.md

 > **Note:** `.babelrc` and `postcss.config.js` files will be taken into account if you have them.

 > **Note:** Use `@webpack-blocks/webpack` for webpack 1.
 See [webpack-blocks docs](https://github.com/andywer/webpack-blocks) for more options.

+## When nothing else works

+In very rare cases, like using legacy or third-party libraries, you may need to change webpack options that Styleguidist don’t allow you to change via `webpackConfig` options.
+In this case you can use [dangerouslyUpdateWebpackConfig](Configuration.md#dangerouslyupdatewebpackconfig) option.

+> **Warning:** you may easily break Styleguidist using this options, use it at your own risk.